How to Convert Oracle Spatial to Shapefile

 3. Inspect Data

-Now let’s see what our data looks like.
-In FME 2018 and newer, run the workspace with Feature Caching enabled, by doing this it will cache the data from the database, so we don’t need to access the database every time we make a change to the data.
-This is good practice if you have multiple people using the same database at the same time or you have a large dataset to query.
+Run the workspace with Feature Caching enabled.
+By doing this, it will cache the data from the database, so we don’t need to access the database every time we make a change to the data.
+This is good practice if you have multiple people using the same database at the same time, or you have a large dataset to query.

 4. Create WHERE Clause

 Typically, when we want to filter out data, we would use a Tester transformer, but since we are connecting to a database, we can use a WHERE clause to filter the data.
-By using a WHERE clause, we can filter the data when we read in the data, this prevents large amounts of data going through the workspace when we only need a tiny subsection.
+Using a WHERE clause, we can filter the data when we read in the data, preventing large amounts of data from going through the workspace when we only need a tiny subsection.

 To create the WHERE clause, open up the DOWNTOWN_PUBLICART reader parameters.
-Then for WHERE Clause, type in:
+Then, for the WHERE Clause, type in: TITLE like '%Untitled%'

-To break this WHERE clause down, we are looking for the word Untitled contained within the attribute TITLE.
-The % symbols mean that Untitled can have any text on either side of it and there WHERE clause will still find it.
-Once the WHERE clause is set click OK.
+To break this WHERE clause down, we are looking for the word 'Untitled' contained within the attribute 'TITLE'.
+The % symbols mean that Untitled can have any text on either side of it, and the WHERE clause will still find it.
+Once the WHERE clause is set, click OK.

 Optional: If you want to test out the WHERE clause, rerun the translation and inspect the data.

-Next, we need to add a writer to the canvas.
-Click on the Add Writer and in the Add Writer dialog box, for the Format, select Esri Shapefile.
+Click on the Add Writer, and in the Add Writer dialog box, set:

-Now open the writer parameters and change the Shapefile Name to Untitled_PublicArt and change the Geometry to shapefile_point.
-Click OK.
+Now open the writer parameters, change the Shapefile Name to Untitled_PublicArt, and click OK.

 6. Connect Writer and Run the Workspace